-You may text every day but how much history do you know about the nearly 30-year-old technology in your pocket?
-Texting has changed quite a bit since the first text was sent in 1992, but to get to that point, we have to take a look at the origins of two-way communication.
+You may text every day, but how much history do you know about the nearly 30-year-old technology in your pocket?
+Texting has changed quite a bit since the first text message was sent in 1992, but to get to that point, we have to take a look at the history of two-way communication.

-If you really want to go way back, the earliest form of two-way communication can be traced to smoke signals in 200 B.C., which were used by soldiers along the Great Wall of China to alert one another of attacks.
-And of course, animals, like homing pigeons and horses, have been used all throughout history to deliver messages and mail between two points.
+Going way back, the earliest form of two-way communication can be traced to smoke signals in 200 B.C., which were used by soldiers along the Great Wall of China to alert one another of attacks.
+And of course, animals like homing pigeons and horses have been used all throughout history to deliver messages and mail between two points.